01 of 10

-To the spectator, you'll be displaying the backs of a pair of cards.
+Pictured, this is how the trick looks to the spectator.
+You will be displaying the backs of a pair of cards.
 In this case, blue cards.
-And then tossing them onto the table face-up.
-After you've displayed all of the cards, the spectator will think that he has seen cards of the same colored back.Continue to 7 of 10 below.
+And then, you put them on the table face-up.
+After you have displayed all of the cards, the spectator will think that all the cards have the same colored back.Continue to 7 of 10 below.

 07 of 10

 The top card from the stack of cards in your left hand goes to your right hand.Continue to 8 of 10 below.

 Show the Backs

 Turn both hands over to show blue on the back of both cards.

 The color of the cards being displayed will depend on the card that the spectator chose.
 As a result, if you are following along and find that you are displaying red-backed cards instead of blue-backed cards, that is fine as long as the cards are consistent when you show them.Continue to 9 of 10 below.

 Continue Showing CardsYou turn both hands over so the cards are face-up, and then place the card in your right hand into a pile on the table (face-up).Continue to 10 of 10 below.

 10 of 10